 top of page

 This term at The Stage Door Choir, we took on one of the biggest vocal challenges in rock history: Queen’s epic Somebody to Love from We Will Rock You.
-A powerhouse anthem of longing, grit, and raw emotion – and we threw ourselves into it with open hearts and full voices.
+This powerhouse anthem is filled with longing, grit, and raw emotion.
+We threw ourselves into it with open hearts and full voices.

 We Will Rock You Show Poster